MutterPedro/digjoy/README.md

 ## Motivation

-Digjoy is inspired initially in the java framework **Spring MVC**, it uses **Typescript** decorators like the old **Java annotations** to define the routes and methods.
+Digjoy was inspired initially in the java framework **Spring MVC**, it uses **Typescript** decorators like the old **Java annotations** to define the routes and methods.
 You may thing _" just another controller framework, why should I use it?
 There is many other with thousands of stars on GitHub..."_.
 Well, in fact, it is another controller framework, but it is very opinionated, in my sight, it is very easy to use, very straightforward and almost no configuration (things that I usually take on a count to choose a library).
 It is ideal for simple APIs, which you just need to define some routes and validate the request body.

 ## Why this weird name?

 Digjoy uses [Joi](https://hapi.dev/family/joi/?v=16.1.7) to make the request body object validation and every Brazilian 90's children know this [song](https://www.youtube.com/watch?v=9RcN6uMnWkc).
-I don't know why, but every time I hear the word "joi' or use it on code, I remember that great song.
+I don't know why, but every time I hear the word "joi" or use it on code, I remember that great song.
 If you didn't know that song, feel free to enjoy this masterpiece for a while 😊.

 ## How to use it?

 Digjoy exclusively counts on **Typescript decorators**.
 So to use it, basically you need to use its decorators then import the controller files in your app entry point.
 On your controllers definitions, use the **Controller** decorator:

 ```typescript
 import { Controller } from 'digjoy';